lexbaileylowrisc/qemu/docs/opentitan/pyot.md

 * `-S` / `--first-soc` define the name of the first SoC to boot, if any.
 This flag is only used to prefix property names
 * `-s` / `--singlestep` enable QEMU "single stepping" mode.
-* `-t` / `--trace` trace event definition file.
-To obtain a list of available traces, invoke QEMU with `-trace help` option
+* `-t` / `--trace` add trace message.
+May be repeaded.
+Either specified an event definition file, or a trace event name.
+To obtain a list of available traces, invoke with `-trace help`.
 * `-T` / `--timeout-factor` apply a multiplier factor to all timeouts.
 Specified as a real number, it can be greater to increase timeouts or lower than 1 to decrease timeouts.
 * `-U` / `--muxserial` enable muxing QEMU VCP.
 This option is required when several virtual UARTs